Who Run the World? (Other than Beyonce)

 So even though my chest and spirit expand when I sing that girls run the world, I know that they don’t…and I know that pretending we do reinforces a perception that inequity has disappeared.
 And I don’t want to bolster that pretence.

 There are so many people out there (NOT Beyonce) arguing that the time for feminism is over, that sexist wrongs were corrected in the 70s and 80s, and now the feminist pendulum has swung too far.
 There are mens rights activists arguing that we actually live in a matriarchy and that men are oppressed and emasculated.
 In a neat logistical inversion, Warren Farrell, the ‘grandfather of the men’s rights movement’, (sidenote: Farrell has been a big influence on Tony Robbins, so I’m not surprised at all by the recent news about Tony Robbins), argues that the disproportionate number of men holding offices of power is not proof of male domination; instead it’s proof of male oppression.
 Men have to sacrifice their lives to their careers in order to get sex from women.
 In his words, men are “slaves” to their “primary fantasy” of sexual access to lots of women.
 Building on his so-called “research”, the MRA movement argues that the gender wage gap exists not because of socially-structured choices or generations of inequity and discrimination and bias, but because of women’s choices.
 We have only ourselves to blame, ladies.

-Countering dangerous nonsense like this is why Beyonce and the entire feminist canon help us get in formation (and information!).
+Countering dangerous nonsense like this is why Beyonce and the entire change-making canon help us get in formation (and information!).